 However, back in the day, pop art was not just a boys' club.
 The scene was full of female artists, tussling with sexuality, violence and consumer culture every bit as much as their male counterparts.
 Strangely, their work has been consigned to the margins of history - they started out together, shared the same art dealers and were shown in the same exhibitions, but as the boys' prices skyrocketed, those that the girls could fetch stayed put.
 By the end of the sixties, they had pretty much been erased from the pop narrative.

 In this Culture Show special, Alistair Sooke tracks down the forgotten women artists of pop, finding many of them are still alive and working, their art and their stories ripe for rediscovery.
-Artists include Pauline Boty, Marisol, Rosalyn Drexler, Idelle Weber, Letty Lou Eisenhauer and Jann Haworth.
+Artists featured include Pauline Boty, Marisol, Rosalyn Drexler, Idelle Weber, Letty Lou Eisenhauer and Jann Haworth.

 Timings (where shown) are from the start of the programme in hours and minutes

 Bird's LamentPerformer: Moondog.
 Ensemble: London Saxophonic.

 |Series Editor||Janet Lee|